pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 ### I upgraded from an old version of OJS and I want to have stats from a long time ago

 If you have been running the application for many years, you may have periods during which no stats were recorded.
-For example, in versions of OJS 2.
+For example in versions of OJS 2.
 You may be able to recover these stats if you have the Apache access logs from this period.
 Read how to [convert log files](#recover-lost-data).

 ### I’ve seen some OJS journals that display nice-looking article usage metrics on article landing pages.
 How do I configure that?

 This is a theme option.
-If your theme supports it, you can enable it at **Settings** > **Website** > **Appearance** > **Theme**.
+If you theme supports it, you can enable it at **Settings** > **Website** > **Appearance** > **Theme**.

 ### If I replace a publication's file, will the download count reset to 0?